bradbell/rustad/readme.md

 5. Derivative calculations can be used in the definition of new functions (that can be differentiated).
-    This uses called AD evaluation of the derivatives.
+    This is called AD evaluation of the derivatives.

 6. Atomic functions and Checkpointing.
 Atomic function have been extended so that they stay atomic when used in functions that are AD evaluated.